paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_21)=
 ## Coefficient of sensitivity to over-stresses

 $C_{sensitivity}$ represents the coefficient of sensitivity to over-stresses inherent to the item technology considered.
-Sensitivities related to Electrical OverStress, Thermal OverStress and Mechanical OverStress are given to show the relative sensitivity of EEE components to the different types of overstresses.
+Sensitivities related to Electrical OverStress, Thermal OverStress and Mechanical OverStress are given to show the relative sensitivity of {term}`EEE` components to the different types of overstresses.
 The coefficient $C_{sensitivity}$ is an exponential factor in the $\Pi_{induced\_ i}$ formula and specific to each component technology.
 The values for each technology are provided in {numref}`eee_4_3_4`.

 ```{admonition} Note
 :class: note